old-skull/pnpm-monorepo-starter-kit/README.md

 ## Structure

-Every package in `packages` folder has its own package.json with deps, but all deps are stored at the root level.
+Each package in `packages` folder has its own package.json with deps, but all deps are stored at the root level.

 ## Configuration